gurudanito001/pardomart-delivery/api-client/docs/UserApi.md

 const configuration = new Configuration();
 const apiInstance = new UserApi(configuration);

-let id: string; //The ID of the user to update. (default to undefined) let updateUserPayload: UpdateUserPayload; //
+let updateUserPayload: UpdateUserPayload; // let id: string; //The ID of the user to update. (default to undefined)

 const { status, data } = await apiInstance.usersIdPut(
-    id,
+    updateUserPayload,
-    updateUserPayload
+    id
 );
 ```